Margaret C. Anderson: Life and career

-1955, France

 In 1955, Anderson returned to Le Cannet, and there she died of emphysema on October 19, 1973.
 She is buried beside Georgette Leblanc in the Notre Dame des Anges Cemetery.

 Commemoration

 Anderson was the subject of an Academy Award–nominated documentary entitled Beyond Imagining: Margaret Anderson and the "Little Review" in 1991, by Wendy L. Weinberg.

 An exhibition, "Making No Compromise: Margaret Anderson and the Little Review", celebrated the life and work of Margaret Anderson and the Little Reviews remarkable influence.
 It opened at the Beinecke Library, Yale University, in October 2006, and ran for three months.

 In 2006, Anderson and Jane Heap were inducted into the Chicago Gay and Lesbian Hall of Fame.

 In 2014, Anderson was inducted into the Chicago Literary Hall of Fame.

 Selected works

 Anderson published a three-volume autobiography, consisting of My Thirty Years' War (1930), along with The Fiery Fountains, and The Strange Necessity, written in her last years in Le Cannet.
 There she also wrote her final book, the novel and memoir, Forbidden Fires.